inbo/pywhip/README.md

 ### dateRange

-Does the date/datetime objects fall between a defined date range?
+Does the date/datetime objects fall between a specific date range?

 ```YAML
 # Expects: list of two integers or list of two floats